nikkim97/Transit/README.md

 # Transit-Info

-Single train station
-Multiple trains
-Manage schedules of different trains for 1 station
+Manage schedules of different trains for a station

 ## Problem Statement